 Do not abuse drugs - being stoned is senseless.

-I have been delighted to have had invaluable support from the Strategic Disability Partnership - a relationship and responsibility that I particularly treasure and I hope that the Paralympics, and the forthcoming Special Olympics are the sign of a brightening Dawn in fully accepting People as People, whatever our differences and challenges.
-I hope I continue to enjoy the support of the Strategic Disability Partnership.
+I have been delighted to have retained the confidence of the Strategic Disability Partnership as its co-chair - a relationship and responsibility that I particularly treasure and I hope that there are signs of a brightening Dawn in fully accepting People as People, whatever our differences and challenges.
+I hope I continue to enjoy their support.

 I have attended the following training sessions, seminars, briefings and conferences to develop skills and gain knowledge that will help me serve the people of the district:

-Whilst I do attend occasional training seminars, meetings etc I have a thirst for knowledge and a willingness to learn.
+Whilst I do attend training sessions, seminars, and meetings too numerous to mention I have a thirst for knowledge and an eagerness to learn.
 I have a habit of popping up unexpectedly across the District in my pursuit of networking.
 I continue to be disappointed if every day I do not learn that I have still more to learn and indeed I continually learn something daily.

-Indeed I recognise that the answer I need to know is to the question I did not know to ask!
+I recognise that the answer I really need to know is to the question I did not even know to ask!